abbreviatedman/the-books-of-everyone/scrape/notes.md

 ### Priorities

-- And maybe make the S4 amnesia versions of the cast their own characters, with both actors listed, if they're not already?
 - Why does Enyalius have two actors?
 Is one of them the corabund(sp?)?
 Is one of them Aengus?
 - Remove Past Quentin if he's the one from The 4-1-1.
 - Add the actor for S5's past Quentin.